RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Weight Assignment for the Mixing Matrix

 \section{Weight Assignment for the Mixing Matrix}

-In this appendix, we will provide a choice of the weight assignment used in the analysis of the RESIST algorithm along with an associated example to showcase that our screening method will guarantee that the update only involves the information that is not being compromised.
+In this appendix, we provide a choice of the weight assignment used in the analysis of the RESIST algorithm along with an associated example to demonstrate that our screening method guarantees that the update only involves information that is not compromised.